legomaniack/Pokefy/README.md

 # Pokefy
-Python utility script to rename files to pokemon names.
+Python 3.3 utility to rename files to pokemon names.
 Inspired by an April fools joke.

 ```
 NAME